Slow Cooker Lentil Tortilla Soup

 They include chipotles en adobo, red onions, garlic, cumin, oregano, salt and pepper.

 With my slow cooker I can take out the pot and put it directly on the stove.
-If you can’t with yours, just use a skillet to cook these initial ingredients and then transfer them to your slow cooker.
+If you can’t with yours, just use a skillet to cook these initial ingredients.
+Then transfer them to your slow cooker.

 Once the onions and garlic are soft and fragrant and in the slow cooker, add the remaining ingredients: red lentils, crushed fire-roasted tomatoes, veggie broth, black beans and corn.